gerstej9/Lab-02/README.md

 * Actual time needed to complete: 26min

 ## Number and name of feature: Feature 4 (Day 2): Sort the images
-* Estimate of time needed to complete:
+* Estimate of time needed to complete: 60 min
-* Start time:
+* Start time: 5:15
-* Finish time:
+* Finish time: 6:40
-* Actual time needed to complete:
+* Actual time needed to complete: 85 minutes

 ### Contributions